 I found a book at the library with lots of DIY garden projects in it, including the blueprints and instructions for these cold frames.
-This were the first construction project that I completed entirely by myself (from finding the design, picking up supplies at the hardware store, and building with power tools) and I’ve gotta say, I was feeling pretty darn capable and satisfied with myself while I worked on them in the garage in January, bundled up in a parka, gloves and a tuque.
+This was the first construction project that I completed entirely by myself (from finding the design to picking up supplies at the hardware store and building with power tools).
+I have to say, I was feeling pretty darn capable and satisfied with myself while I worked on them in the garage in January, bundled up in a parka, gloves, and a tuque.

-Tip #3: If you've never used power tools before, make sure you know how to handle them properly before you dive into your project.
+- If you've never used power tools before, make sure you know how to handle them properly before you dive into your project.
 Safety first!
-If you don't have your own tools, approach neighbours, friends, and family members to see if you can borrow some.
+If you don't have your own tools, approach neighbors, friends, and family members to see if you can borrow some.

 These instructions are what I followed to make our cold frames.
 Not all of our cold frames are uniform in size because I made use of some plywood pieces we already had one hand.
 Once you've got one cold frame under your belt, you'll have a better idea of how you can adjust the measurements and design to your liking.

-- a 8′ x 4′ piece of untreated plywood.
-I chose untreated to avoid the heavy chemicals that are on treated wood.
+- 8-foot x 4-foot piece of untreated plywood (I chose untreated to avoid the heavy chemicals that are on treated wood)

-- poly plastic ( a 4.5′ x 5.5′ piece for the lid) and more if you want to line the inside with it.
+- Polyplastic ( a 4.5-foot x 5.5-foot piece for the lid) and more if you want to line the inside with it

 - 2 hinges

 - Cut the plywood according to the measurements listed in the drawing above.
-The 8′ x 4′ piece of plywood provides everything you need for the walls of a 5′ wide x 4′ deep cold frame.
-The cold frame sits 2′ high at the high end and 1′ high at the front, low end.
+The 8-foot x 4-foot piece of plywood provides everything you need for the walls of a 5-foot wide x 4-foot deep cold frame.
+The cold frame sits 2 feet high at the high end and 1 foot high at the front, low end.